mw301883/Web-Restaurant--/README.md

    ```bash
    Web-Restaurant.jar
    ```
-3. **Access the application through the following URL in your browser**
+3. **Access the application through the following URL in your browser:**
    ```bash
    http://localhost:8080/
    ```